Chapter 11

 Luke sighed with relief; he nearly had revealed the true identity of his father to Liane, and it wasn't yet the right time to tell her more.

 "You know, Luke, there were some odd changes in my father's behavior after he had told me about the Jedi Knights and especially about you.
 In the beginning I felt that he seemed concerned about your ... existence, as if he was afr... no, not really afraid of you ...
 It felt as if he was surprised ... no, that's also not the right word.
 It felt as if he didn't believe you existed.
-Sometime his feelings became very emotional as he was telling me about you and the Jedi Knights, especially as he was pronouncing the name of Skywalker.
+Sometime his feelings became very emotional as he was telling me about you and the Jedi Knights, but especially when he was pronouncing the name of Skywalker.
 I never had felt such strange emotional feelings in him before ...
 It was...as if he ... cared for you, as if your existence ... made him... a happy man, although he always said you were his ultimate enemy.
 I couldn't understand his strange attitude.
 He truly believed that the Dark Side was the most powerful side of the Force, then why would he be so concerned about you?
 You were a Jedi Knight, a follower of the Good Side; you were his enemy.
 Do you have any idea, Luke?
 Did you also see him as your enemy?"

 "During the Civil War Darth Vader was a dangerous opponent for the fighters of the Alliance, Liane, as was Emperor Palpatine.
 The Alliance fought against the Empire, because of its oppressive reign.
 But to answer your questions, maybe your father couldn't believe that a Jedi Knight had survived the annihilation of the Jedi Order at the end of the Clone Wars.
 Probably that's what you must have felt as your father talked about me and the Jedi Order."